sgkit-dev/sgkit-publication/README.md

-# sgkit-publication
+# vcf-zarr-publication

-This repo contains the manuscript for the publication describing sgkit, along with all code required to generate figures and example analyses.
+This repo contains the manuscript for the publication describing the vcf-zarr specification and its compression and query performance on several datasets.
+All code required to generate figures and example analyses.

 ## Contribution